-The TestType contains the result of an OVAL Test.
+The ${\tt TestType}$ contains the result of an OVAL Test.

-Property Туре Multiplicity Description test_id oval:TestIDPattern 1 The unique identifier of an OVAL Test contained in the OVAL Definitions used to generate the OVAL Results. version unsigned int 1 The version of the globally unique OVAL Test referenced by the test_id property. variable_instance unsigned int 01 The unique identifier that differentiates between each unique instance of an OVAL Test.
-If an OVAL Test utilizes an OVAL Variable, a unique instance of each OVAL Test must be created for each collection of values assigned to the OVAL Variable.
+Property Туре Multiplicity Description

+test_id oval:TestIDPattern 1 The unique identifier of an OVAL Test contained in the OVAL Definitions used

+to generate the OVAL Results.

+to generate the OVAL hesuits.

+version unsigned int 1 The version of the globally unique OVAL

+Test referenced by the test_id

+property.

+variable_instance unsigned int 01 The unique identifier that differentiates

+between each unique instance of an

+OVAL Test.
+If an OVAL Test utilizes an

+OVAL Variable, a unique instance of

+each OVAL Test must be created for

+each collection of values assigned to the

+OVAL Variable.

+Default Value: '1'

+check_existence oval:ExistenceEnumeration 01 Specifies how many OVAL Items must

+exist, on the system, in order for the OVAL Test to evaluate to true.

+OVAL Test to evaluate to true.

+Default Value: ' at_least_one_exists'

+check oval:CheckEnumeration 1 Specifies how many of the collected

+OVAL Items must satisfy the

+requirements specified by the OVAL State(s) in order for the OVAL Test to

+evaluate to true.

+state_operator oval:OperatorEnumeration 01 Specifies how to logically combine the

+OVAL States referenced in the OVAL

+Test.

-Default Value: '1' check_existence oval:ExistenceEnumeration 01 Specifies how many OVAL Items must exist, on the system, in order for the OVAL Test to evaluate to true.
-Default Value: 'at_least_one_exists' check oval:CheckEnumeration 1 Specifies how many of the collected OVAL Items must satisfy the requirements specified by the OVAL State(s) in order for the OVAL Test to evaluate to true. state_operator oval:OperatorEnumeration 01 Specifies how to logically combine the OVAL States referenced in the OVAL Test.
-Default Value: 'AND' result ResultEnumeration 1 The evaluation result of the OVAL Test referenced by the test id property. message oval:MessageType 0 Any messages that are relayed from a tool at run-time during the evaluation of an OVAL Test. tested_item TestedItemType 0 Specifies a reference to each OVAL Item used in the evaluation of an OVAL Test. tested_variable TestedVariableType 0 Specifies each OVAL Variable value used in the evaluation of an OVAL Test.
+Default Value: 'AND'

+result ResultEnumeration 1 The evaluation result of the OVAL Test

+referenced by the test_id property.

+message oval:MessageType 0 Any messages that are relayed from a tool at run-time during the evaluation of an OVAL Test. tested_item TestedItemType 0 Specifies a reference to each OVAL Item used in the evaluation of an OVAL Test. tested_variable TestedVariableType 0 Specifies each OVAL Variable value used in the evaluation of an OVAL Test.
 This includes the OVAL Variable values used in both OVAL Objects and OVAL States.